BDTS: Blockchain-based Data Trading System: The BDTS Scheme

-\item[-] \textit{Step7} and \textit{Step8}.
+\hangindent 1em \textit{Step7,8}.
 During the appealing phase, the consumer relies on his private key to prove his ownership.
 CPC verifies the encryption of the corresponding data, which is similar to the step of paying for service providers.
 The verification will determine the token flow.